 When mapping the experience for each segment, think outside of their normal routine.
 Plan activities around meals, drinks, or children’s events to develop habits of using multiple services at the club.
 Your members will become reliant on this routine.

 If a group of members continues to frequent the club for one service, find out what else drives these members.
 Clubs within clubs like card groups, bocce or pickleball, and young adult groups work extremely well.
-Find similar interests in each group and create activities that best suit the members, not necessarily the Club.
+Find similar interests in each group and create activities that best suit the members, not necessarily the Club. make sure to build a link with the necessary companies to be known in the market.

 Tip: Store previous preferences in your CRM, and revisit before each event.
 This builds personalized relationships with each member.